KitsuneYokai/bug-free-waffle/README.md

 ## TODO's

-- [  ] Add delete btn to edit server
+- [✔️] Add delete btn to edit server

+- [  ] Fix the modal on the edit page to actually open

 - [  ] Add Dashboard/vote/review button to navbar